Sounak-Dey/EssDee-Resume/README.md

 EssDee-Resume
 =========================
-As one can guess, this is forked from the Deedy-Resume A **one-page**, **two asymmetric column** resume template in **XeTeX** that caters particularly to an **undergraduate Computer Science** student.
+As one can guess, this is forked from the Deedy-Resume.

+A **one-page**, **two asymmetric column** resume template in **XeTeX** that caters particularly to an **undergraduate Computer Science** student.
 As of **v1.2**, there is an option to choose from two templates: